Twitter under Elon Musk: 2022

 In November 2022, author Stephen King, U.S. representative Alexandria Ocasio-Cortez, and U.S. senator Ed Markey criticized Musk's decision to charge Twitter users for the blue checkmark.
 President Biden also expressed concern with Musk's plans for Twitter, saying on November 5 that it "spews lies all across the world".
-After the layoffs, employees flooded the anonymous forum service Blind with negative comments about Musk, with Jack Dorsey expressing gratitude toward laid-off employees and apologizing for growing the company too rapidly.
+After the layoffs, employees flooded the anonymous forum service Blind with negative comments about Musk, with Twitter's co-founder and former CEO Jack Dorsey expressing gratitude toward laid-off employees and apologizing for growing the company too rapidly.
 The FTC commented that it was closely monitoring developments at Twitter, stressing that Musk must abide by its consent decrees, while Irish Data Protection Commissioner Helen Dixon stated that her office had reached out to Twitter to discuss privacy concerns.
 Social media platform Tumblr mocked the revamped verification program by allowing its users to purchase several checkmarks for their profiles.

 On November 9, 2022, Biden expressed support for a U.S. government review of the foreign investors backing Musk's purchase, alluding to national security concerns.
 However, U.S. Treasury Secretary Janet Yellen stated that she did not see a reason to investigate the acquisition and was unaware of any national security concerns.
 Seven Democratic senators urged the FTC to investigate Musk's rapid changes to Twitter, while pharmaceutical company Eli Lilly suspended all advertising campaigns on Twitter after a false tweet from an impersonator account went viral.
 Former head of consumer product Jeff Seibert expressed disappointment and frustration over Musk's changes to Twitter.
 In the wake of mass employee resignations on November 17, many Twitter users posted humorous messages on the platform expressing grief and anticipating a possible shutdown of Twitter, with some posting links to their other social media accounts.